wp-plugins/nextgen-facebook/readme.txt

 1. Go to the wp-admin/ section of your website
 1. Select the *Plugins* menu item
 1. Select the *Installed Plugins* sub-menu
-1. Scroll down to the *NGFB Open Graph* plugin, and click its *Activate* link
+1. Scroll down to the "NGFB Open Graph" plugin, and click its *Activate* link

 Once installed and activated, the NGFB Open Graph plugin will start adding all the essential Open Graph meta tags to your webpages immediately -- there's no need to configure any additional settings.
 Although if you have at least one image in your Media Library or NextGEN Gallery that represents your website, you may want to define that one as your Default Image on the General Settings page.